Microsoft Word comes with built-in spell checker and grammar checker. It also offers robust support for dictionaries.

 Change Your Language

 You may want run spelling and grammar checks in a different language.
-To do this, click the REVIEW tab, click the Language button, and click Set Proofing Language.
+To do this, click the Review tab, select the Language button, and click on Set Proofing Language.

 Disable the Spell Checker

-You may want to disable the spell checker entirely when working on documents that contain a lot of words Word doesn’t understand.
+You may want to disable the spell checker entirely when working on documents that contain a lot of words the app doesn’t understand.

 The AutoCorrect feature can automatically replace words you type with correctly spelled words.
 It’s enabled by default, replacing common misspellings like “realyl” with “really.”
 You can disable AutoCorrect or manage the list of automatically corrected words and add your own.